Who can resist motorcycle fail videos on Youtube?

 In Massachusetts, according to the Massachusetts Environmental Police and the State Department of Conservation, off-highway riders found cables strung across trails in four state parks, which would obviously endanger a rider on a motorized bike or mountain bike.
 Meanwhile, In rural Custer County, Idaho, motorcycle riders encountered barbed wire strung across a trail, about four feet from the ground.
 It was discovered before anyone crashed, which is the only fortunate thing to come out of this event.
 Less serious, but still scary, near Warren, New Hampshire, members of the Mount Moosilauke ATC Club found boards full of nails placed throughout the multi-use trail system.
 Luckily, nobody was injured, and the club members took out the boards, scattered nails, and fragments of broken glass.

 While the AMA has specific information and alerts in these three areas, it does not mean that a rider or anyone else who enjoys trekking into nature elsewhere should have a false sense of security, as this surely happens in other states.

 If you ride off-road, or if you enjoy going hiking in the woods, you should always be vigilant.
 To avoid any problems, riders should always be on the lookout for anything out of order, and if you are riding in a new area, ask around and consult online message boards or even contact local associations.
 If you encounter anything suspicious, don’t be afraid to report it to the park ranger or local police.

 Each time I’m injured, it takes me longer to prepare for my rides.
 It also makes me more cautious while on the road and results in me avoiding leisurely stops.
 My main objective is to minimize the risks I take while on my motorcycle.

-Stay safe in these streets!
+Stay safe on the streets!